Skip to main content

 Can RAG work with private/sensitive data?

 Yes.
-Self-host the vector database and use API providers with zero data retention (Claude API, OpenAI API with data opt-out).
-For HIPAA or SOC 2, add PII stripping before embedding and access controls on the retrieval layer.
+Self-host the vector database and use API providers that retain nothing, like the Claude API or the OpenAI API with data opt-out on.
+If you are dealing with HIPAA or SOC 2, strip PII before embedding and lock down access on the retrieval layer.

 How long does it take to build a RAG system?

-4-8 weeks for a production RAG system including document processing pipeline, vector database setup, retrieval tuning, LLM integration, evaluation framework, and deployment.
-Simple prototypes take 1-2 weeks.
+Figure 4 to 8 weeks for a production system, which covers the document pipeline, vector database setup, retrieval tuning, LLM integration, the evaluation framework, and deployment.
+A simple prototype is more like 1 to 2 weeks.

 GET STARTED